6 Reasons to Visit Sierra Vista, Arizona

 Southwestern Arizona is home to many hidden gems, and the city of Sierra Vista is one of our favorites.
 Located within eyesight of Mexico, this destination surprises at every turn.
 Here you’ll find lush nature preserves, miles of hiking and biking trails, historic ghost towns, delicious international cuisine, and so much more.
 Here are our top six reasons to visit Sierra Vista.
 We think you’ll find even more during your stay!

-This story was created in partnership with Visit Sierra Vista.
+This story was created in partnership with Visit USA Parks.

 1. Stretch Your Legs in the Coronado National Forest